method-inc/pi-epaper/Readme.md

 You'll need a bit of hardware to get started.

 1. A Raspberry Pi.
 You can purchase these [literally everywhere](https://www.google.com/search?q=raspberry+pi&tbm=shop).
 Doesn't matter what model, but we use the Model B.
-2. An [Embedded Artists e-ink display](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php).
+2. An [Embedded Artists e-paper display](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php).
 Specifically, this code is made to work with the 2.7" model.

 ## Software